Thefrank/dotnet-freebsd-cross-sb-gha/README.md

 Does no additional patching.
 FreeBSD Ports version has some extra [patches](https://github.com/freebsd/freebsd-ports/tree/main/lang/dotnet/files)

 This is all done automagically.
 Checks for new tags daily.

-Failed builds/tags are rerun every day.
+Failed builds/tags can be rerun by deleting the `failed` tag.

 If you want the the SDK from FreeBSD Ports use `pkg install dotnet`.
 This is easiest way of using the SDK.